Energy Healing and Side Effects

 - Feeling tingling, burning, or currents in body

 The period that one experiences such symptoms, as well as their intensity, can really vary.
-It is quite evident to me that this session hit some core level themes and my being was working hard to accomodate all the new information.
+It is quite evident to me that this session hit some core level themes and my being was working hard to accommodate all the new information.
 It is helpful to allow for more quiet time, meditation, drinking of water, and healthy eating to ease oneself through this process.
 It can prove difficult to allow and surrender to such processes but the lack of resistance actually helps to minimize the impact.
 In many ways, the healing process really symbolizes the full spectrum of life and the inherent need for discomfort and comfort.
 We need to learn to be comfortable with being uncomfortable.